ChristofferFlensburg/superFreq/README.md

 #This is suggested whenever there is more than one individual in the batch.
 splitRun = T

+#this performs the actual analysis. output goes to Rdirectory and plotDirectory.
+#runtime is typically ~12 hours the first time at 6 cpus.
+Can be significantly more if many samples.
+#later runs typically a bit faster as the setup and part of the analysis can be reused.
 data =
     superFreq(metaDataFile, captureRegions=captureRegionsFile, normalDirectory=normalDirectory,
               normalCoverageDirectory=normalCoverageDirectory,